 This gift works for the benefit of you and your pet.
 You get peace of mind knowing your pet can be found, and your pet gets a better chance at coming home if lost or stolen.
 We used and reviewed the Tagg device and give it 4 paws up.

-13. Pamper Your Pet
+8. Pamper Your Pet

 Find a Groomer is a good place to get started.
 I entered my ZIP code and found a groomer minutes away from my home.
 Some groomers will come to you.
 Many will also happily use Valentine-themed bandanas or bows to celebrate the season of love.
 Ask in advance about what pets and types they will groom.

 Yes, time is a gift.
 Your pet loves it, you’ll feel better afterward and it’s free.
 Play with toys, go to the park, chase some string or just take a midday nap with your dog or cat.
 Don’t forget to turn off your posting-tweeting-liking electronic monsters so you won’t get distracted.